dsm-ai-agents/Corp-Training/ANSR/Multi-Agent/readme.md

 - **Risks** surfaces blind spots before commitment
 - **Recommendation** synthesizes everything into action

-Each agent reasons independently on its specific task, preventing the shortcuts a single-pass answer would take.
+Each agent is scoped to one task, which stops the model from jumping straight to a conclusion.
+Note that all four agents use the same underlying model, so this is disciplined stage-by-stage reasoning rather than genuinely independent viewpoints.

 ---